In this guide you will learn about:

 sudo fdisk -l

-Step 2: Use the command below to shred the hard drive if it is a traditional spindle drive and there is data, to begin with.
+Step 2: Use the command below to shred the hard drive if it is a traditional spindle drive and there is data.

 sudo shred -v -n 1 /dev/sda

-Step 3: Run the following command to wipe out existing partitions and begin with a new, single primary partition.
+Step 3: Run the following command to wipe out existing partitions and begin with a new, single primary section.

 sudo fdisk /dev/sda